InternetLizard/my-craft/README.md

-# my-craft
+# my craft
-The official Gitub repository for every my craft version.
-Includes every update, and a few beta versions never before seen by the public!
+Welcome to the official Gitub repository for every my craft version.
+Here, you can find a downloadable version of every public release, major or minor, and find a few beta versions that were never released to the public!

+And yes, this also includes downloadable Terrarimy versions.